 We’ve bought cheap headphones in the past and they always break, but not here ones.
 These headphones shown below are foldable and highly durable so they can hold up to the demands of travel.

 Sometimes it’s hard to find headphones that stay on little kids’ heads.
 This is a cool new design that I wish we had when our kiddos were younger.

-These ZOMAKE backpacks are nice because even if you don’t use it on the plane, they pack down so small that you can throw it in your suitcase and use it for hiking or to walk through the city.
+These ZOMAKE backpacks are nice because even if you don’t use them on the plane, they pack down so small that you can throw them in your suitcase and use them for hiking or walking through the city.

 If you don’t need your backpack to be packable, we love the REI Flash packs.

 Tip: Be creative and give this gift filled with yummy snacks, bars, and gum for the plane.

 Traveling with some form of electronic device is kind of a must these days (see below for Kindles and iPads).
 For most young kids, having an iPad or Kindle is essential for keeping them entertained during long flights and drives.
 Protecting their Kindle with these cute cases is fun and practical.

 My youngest kids hate to share.
 She would love it if she had her umbrella while we traveled!
 I like that this one has a travel case to protect it and that it packs down so small that she can carry it in her backpack.

 Electronics have their time and place, but my kids still prefer to play with things they can touch.
 This travel Lego set is great for entertaining kids 10 and under while traveling.

 If kids are traveling on a red-eye flight, a sleep pillow is a must to help them be comfortable overnight.